Design devotee blogs about cities, innovation, architecture and green building.

 But back to “Here It Is,” which I think is actually less funny than the Nanjiani tiny house tour.
 Probably because the latter is, well, real.

 When posting about the video, the NRDC’s Kaid Benfield initially mistook it as an actual sketch from “Portlandia.”
 I’m guessing he isn’t all that familiar with the show as the absence of stars Carrie Brownstein and Fred Armisen is a dead giveaway.
 Benfield also name-checks several comedies on “cable TV these days” that are similarly cringe-y.
-Most were canceled either recently or years ago (Mike White and Laura Dern’s brilliant “Enlightened” and my favorite HBO series of all time, Lisa Kudrow’s “The Comeback”) or are on hiatus (“Curb Your Enthusiasm").
+Most were canceled either recently or years ago (Mike White and Laura Dern’s brilliant “Enlightened” and Lisa Kudrow’s sublime “The Comeback," both for HBO) or are on hiatus (“Curb Your Enthusiasm").
 I’ve always found the region-specific ribbing of “Portlandia” to be more akin to Seattle's late, great sketch comedy series “Almost Live!" (a staple of my childhood) with a generous dash of the surreal, cross-dressing greatness of "Kids in the Hall" thrown in.

 Although it hasn’t been made official, I’m guessing “Portlandia” will be back for a fourth season on IFC.
 Perhaps then Brownstein and Armisen can give tiny houses a proper send up.